MatthiasNickles/diff-SAT/README.md

 ##### Performing ad hoc queries #####

 delSAT is just a solver and doesn't contain a query tool.
-However, there are three ways built into delSAT to do simple queries.
+However, there are three ways built into delSAT for performing simple queries.

 Firstly, with switch `--solverarg showProbsOfSymbols true` delSAT prints the probabilities of all symbols (ground atoms) in the program, by summing up the probabilities (frequencies) of those models in the sample which contain the respective atom.

-Secondly, Scala variable `addHocQueries` can be used to specify conjunctive queries in source code file `sharedDefs.scala`.
+Secondly, Scala variables `addHocConjunctiveQueries` and `addHocDisjunctiveQueries` can be used to specify conjunctive or disjunctive queries, see source code file `sharedDefs.scala`.

 Thirdly, `_eval_("term","?")` is a pseudo-predicate which, if stated as a fact in the input program, makes delSAT instantiate `"?"` with the numerial value of the given term.
 The term has the same syntax as the terms in cost functions.

-A simple example: The following probabilistic logic program specifies a conditional probability Pr(p|q) = 0.4 and uses _eval_ to let delSAT
+A simple example: The following probabilistic logic program specifies a conditional probability Pr(p|q) = 0.4 and uses `_eval_` to let delSAT
 (after grounding the program to ASPIF format) print the actual conditional probability (multiplied with 1000) achieved by sampling (ideally `_eval_("f(num)/f(q)",4000)`, with accuracy depending on threshold, e.g., `-t 0.001`).

 Example (8):